-Extended Learning Program Student Screening
+Gifted/Talented (GT) Program Student Screening

 The committee that reviews the information meets three times throughout the school year.
-In alignment with best practices for screening, multiple criteria are examined to determine student in need of additional differentiation through our Extended Learning Program.
-To have a student screened, the requisite data includes: parent survey, teacher survey, student questionnaire, CogAT scores, Iowa Assessments scores, and any other relevant data determined by a member of the ELP team.
+In alignment with best practices for screening, multiple criteria are examined to determine student, in need of additional differentiation through our Gifted/Talented (GT) Program.
+To have a student screened, the requisite data includes: parent/guardian survey, teacher survey, student questionnaire, CogAT scores, Iowa Assessments scores, and any other relevant data determined by a member of the GT team.

 First, please read Parent/Guardian Information: What to Consider When Identifying a Gifted Child.

 Then, fill out the survey to have your student screened for the WDMCS Gifted/Talented (GT) Program.
 Please read directions carefully before beginning the survey.

 If you are in grades K-6, please see the GT teacher in your building to complete the student questionnaire.
 If you are in grades 7-12, please see the GT teacher in your building to set up an interview.